-Before buying a used earthmover, it’s important to perform a thorough inspection.
-Unless you are an experienced mechanic, Olive advises you bring one along to complete a walk-around of the machine that you are considering purchasing.
+Before purchasing a used machine, it's important to perform a thorough inspection.
+Unless you are an experienced mechanic, Olive advises you bring one along to complete a walk-around of the unit you are interested in purchasing.

 "When inspecting a used motor grader, there are a few 'rules of thumb' to keep in mind and some basic things to ask for," says Wade Porter, ADSD motor grader application specialist, Caterpillar.
 "Overall cleanliness of the machine will give a good indication of how well it was kept up.
 Structural damage, gouges, etc., can indicate the grader was used in heavy applications (e.g., rock), which will reduce its life expectancy before major repair and/or overhaul."